 Public health professionals must address a problematic gap in health-based understanding to make sure that the 90 million people with a literacy deficit have access to the services they need.
 This course draws on current techniques to provide an overview of health literacy and why it matters, while dealing with cultural differences.
 It offers practical work and resources to present strategies, including assessment and communication skills, for addressing literacy gaps.

 This course covers why health literacy is a serious issue that must be addressed by everyone in the health care environment, from patients to receptionists to patient navigators to physicians.
 Participants learn specific methods to assess the health literacy of patients and the ability of a health care organization to address problems of health literacy.
-They come away with proven techniques to communicate better with patients with low literacy.
+They come away with proven techniques to use language confidently with patients and clients with low literacy.

 After the course, participants will be able to: